Kenneract/KiCAD-Multi-BOM-Plugin/README.md

 	- Columns: `"Value", "Description", "Designator", "Footprint", "Digi-Key Part Number", "Quantity"`
 - Adds components without distributors to an "Orphan" BoM file for manual review
 	- Columns: `"Comment", "Designator", "Footprint"`
-- Automatically decides which BoM files to generate based on what parts numbers are present
+- Automatically decides which BoM files to generate based on what part numbers are present
 - Highlights potential errors (such as doubled distributor fields or inconsistent part numbers) during BoM generation
 - Details of BoM generation are also logged to a report `txt` file
 - Can perform a "sanity check" of values/footprints for some JLCPCB parts
-	- Requires the "JLCPCB_Part_Database.csv" file to be placed in project directory
+	- Requires the "JLCPCB_Part_Database.csv" file to be placed in plugin directory

 ## Installation

-This plugin has been verified with KiCAD 7.0, Python 3.8, and Windows 10.
-It has also been tested on MacOS 13.4 with Python 3.11.
+This plugin has been verified with KiCAD 7.0, Python 3.8, and Windows 10 (V1.0.4).
+It has also been tested on MacOS 13.4 with Python 3.11 (V1.0.3).
 It should theoretically work cross-platform with Python 3.7 and above.

 The plugin requires the KiCAD Netlist Reader module.
 This should be installed with KiCAD, but if for some reason it isn't working properly you can manually download it from the [KiCAD GitHub Repository](https://github.com/KiCad/kicad-source-mirror/blob/master/eeschema/python_scripts/kicad_netlist_reader.py) and place it alongside the plugin file.

 ### Installation
 1. Download and place the `bom_csv_multi_distributor.py` file in your KiCAD plugin directory
 	- On Windows this is under `.\Documents\KiCAD\7.0\plugins`
-2. (Optional) Download and place the `JLCPCB_Part_Database.csv` file in your current KiCAD project folder
+2. (Optional) Download and place the `JLCPCB_Part_Database.csv` file in your KiCAD plugin directory
 3. Open the KiCAD Schematic Editor
 4. From the "Tools" dropdown select "Generate BOM"
 5. At the bottom left, press the "+" button